ndabAP/assocentity/README.md

 # assocentity

-Package assocentity returns the average distance from words to a given entity. **Important**: At the moment, it's not recommend to use non-letters for entities.
+Package assocentity returns the average distance from words to a given entity. **Important**: At the moment, it's not recommend to use special characters for entities.

 ## Features